numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   to the numbers
 * relevant with respect to the "real world"
 * as simple as possible
-* independent of the programming language and computer where the algorithm was run.

-This latter point excludes to use CPU time as a basis for performance measure.
-The shortcomings and consequences of using CPU was discussed in [Hooker:1995]_.

 For these reasons we measure **runtime** to reach a target function value, that is the number of function evaluations needed to reach a target function value denoted as fixed-target scenario in the following.